-- Bronze housing recommended for fiberglass or wood hulls.
-Never install a bronze housing in an aluminum hull, because electrolytic corrosion will occur. - Stainless steel housing compatible with all hull materials.
+- Plastic housing recommended for fiberglass or metal hulls only.
+Never install a plastic housing in a wood hull since swelling of the wood can fracture the plastic. - Bronze housing recommended for fiberglass or wood hulls.
+Never install a bronze housing in a metal hull, because electrolytic corrosion will occur. - Stainless steel housing compatible with all hull materials.
 Recommended for metal hulls to prevent electrolytic corrosion provided the stainless steel housing is isolated from the metal hull.